omcal/Student-Managment-App/README.md

 ```

-In order to access AWS you need to config these attributes.
+In order to access AWS you need to config these attributes in docker compose file.
 ```
 accessKey=
 secret=